spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

     }
     ```

-    Notice that we are implementing the `ItemProcessor` interface that has the `process` method that we need to override.
+    Notice that we implement the `ItemProcessor` interface that has the `process` method that we need to override.
-    Our parameter is a `Usage` object and the return value is of type `Bill`.
+    Our parameter is a `Usage` object, and the return value is of type `Bill`.

-1. Now we will create a Java configuration that will specify the beans required for the BillRun `Job`.
-In this case create a [BillingConfiguration](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/batch-developer-guides/batch/batchsamples/billrun/src/main/java/io/spring/billrun/configuration/BillingConfiguration.java) class in the `io.spring.billrun.configuration` using your favorite IDE that looks like the contents below.
+1. Now we can create a Java configuration that specifies the beans required for the `BillRun` `Job`.
+In this case, we need to create a [`BillingConfiguration`](https://github.com/spring-cloud/spring-cloud-dataflow-samples/tree/master/dataflow-website/batch-developer-guides/batch/batchsamples/billrun/src/main/java/io/spring/billrun/configuration/BillingConfiguration.java) class in the `io.spring.billrun.configuration` package that looks like the following listing:

     ```java
     @Configuration